 "Katara, stop being such a child!"
 Zuko yelled.
 He could tell from the shock on Katara's face that he had struck a nerve, but went on anyway: "Do you really think that crossing your fingers and hoping that a higher power saves you is going to solve something?
 You really think that the spirits care about who wins this battle?
 If the spirits truly care about justice and harmony, where were they when the Air Nomads got wiped out?

-"I am not saying that spirits do not exist, or that they never interfere with human lives, but that does not mean you can trust them.
+"I'm not saying that spirits don't exist, or that they never interfere with human lives, but that doesn't mean you should trust them.
 You know why?
-Because spirits do not care about you, or me, or about anyone, and if a spirit does unleash a massive spirit attack today, it will have nothing to with helping the Water Tribe.
-Spirits are not helpful, and spirits do not care about people.
-Not as a rule, anyway ."
+Because spirits don't care about you, me, or anyone, and if a spirit does unleash a massive spirit attack today, it will have nothing to do with helping the Water Tribe.
+Spirits aren't helpful, and spirits don't care about people.
+Not as a rule, anyway."

-"Katara, I did not mean..."
+"Katara, I didn't mean that..."
 Zuko tried to say, but he could feel the moment slipping away.
 This wasn't a matter of miscommunication, or that their tempers were getting the best of them.
-The problem was that Zuko and Katara lived in different worlds, and there was nothing Zuko could do to change that right now.
+The problem was that Zuko and Katara lived in different worlds, and Zuko couldn't bridge the gap when he knew so little of her.

-Zuko had managed to get Katara to stop attacking, but that did not mean that she believed him.
+Zuko had managed to get Katara to stop attacking, but that didn't mean she believed him.
 Actually, this whole thing had been a massive waste of time.
 Katara was probably the last person in the world to think ill of the spirits, let alone based on Zuko's word.

 What am I doing?
 I cannot surrender and hand myself over to the Avatar's lot.
 Even if I could convince them of my good intentions while their prisoner, it would take too long.
 I have to stop the Avatar from doing something he will regret, and I need to do it right now.
 If the only way to do that is by going through Katara, so be it.

 Zuko glanced around himself for ideas.
-If I wait too long, Sokka and Yue are going to get here, and they will take me as a prisoner of the Water Tribe.
-I cannot let that happen.
+If I wait too long, Sokka and Yue will get here, and they will take me as a prisoner of the Water Tribe.
+I can't let that happen.

 Zuko realized that his thoughts must have been plainly written on his face, since Katara's expression hardened, and she started forming another attack.

 Zuko tried one more time to talk his way out of this: "Wait!
 Didn't you hear anything I said?
-I am not here to hurt you, and I am completely defenseless!"
+I'm not here to hurt you, and I'm completely defenseless!"

-"Maybe," Katara replied, "but you are still too dangerous to be left free, and I don't happen to have any rope with me, so..."
+"Maybe," Katara replied.
+"But you are still too dangerous to be left free, and I don't have any rope with me, so..."

-Time for Plan B, then.
-Zuko reached for the Dao on his back, but at the same time, a massive wave of water tossed Zuko to the wall.
+Time for Plan B. Zuko reached for the Dao on his back, but at the same time, a massive wave of water tossed Zuko to the wall.

 The Prince knew what would happen next; he had seen Katara practice this move in a training fight.
 Soon, Katara would freeze the water, leaving Zuko hanging on the wall like a macabre ornament.

 Come on, Zuko!
 Stop whining and get your act together!
-So what if you do not have firebending right now?
+So what if you don't have firebending right now?
 The greatness of a warrior does not depend on his ability to bend.
 You have faced worse odds before; you took on the Pohuai Strognhold on your own.
-You are a master ninja, for crying out loud.
+You're a master ninja, for crying out loud.

 The water pushing Zuko to the wall made it hard to move, but Zuko knew that, in order to freeze the water, Katara would have to slow it down first.

-Moving water does not freeze, no matter how cold the air gets.
+Moving water doesn't freeze, no matter how cold the air gets.

 The moment Zuko felt the rush of water calm down, he reached up and out of the water with both of his hands.
 Over his shoulders, Zuko grabbed hold of a small ice ledge on the uneven wall behind him.
 Then he placed his feet on the wall, and with all his might, kicked his body upward.

-For a moment, Zuko thought he was not going to make it.
+For a moment, Zuko thought he wasn't going to make it.
 Katara could freeze water very fast.
-However, the water of the Oasis was much warmer than any of the water Katara had practiced this trick with, and so it also took her longer to freeze it.
-This gave Zuko just enough time to get a steady grasp on the wall, and kick his feet over his head and his whole body out of the water.
+However, the water of the Oasis was much warmer than any of the water Katara had practiced this trick with, and so it took her longer to freeze it.
+This gave Zuko just enough time to get a steady grasp on the wall, and kick his feet over his head, and his whole body out of the water.

 Katara looked stunned.
-Zuko threw one of his hidden knives at her right arm, and the sleeve of her dress caught.
-There was nothing directly behind Katara, so she did not get trapped to a wall.
+Zuko threw one of his hidden knives at her right arm, and the sleeve of her tunic caught.
+There was nothing directly behind Katara, so she didn't get trapped to a wall.
 However, the strong fabric of her sleeve did not tear, and instead, the sudden pull of the knife caused her to loose balance.